 -

-Create a least privileged Service Account with only the necessary permissions to accomplish Self-Service Password Resets & Account Unlock
+Create a least privileged Service Account with only the necessary permissions to accomplish Self-Service Password Resets & Account Unlock.

 -